 Who doesn't get redundancy pay?

-Some employees don’t get redundancy payments when their job is made redundant.
+Some employees don’t get redundancy pay when their job is made redundant.

 The following employees don’t get redundancy pay: